elibroftw/blog.elijahlopez.ca/content/posts/cs-348-intro-to-database-management.md

 A weak entity set is one whose existence is dependent on another entity, called its identifying entity.
 An entity set that is not a weak entity set is termed a strong entity set.

+### Removing Redundant Attributes in Entity Sets

+- identifying entity sets
+- adding attributes to entity sets
+- forming the relationship sets among the various entity sets

+### Specialization

+#### Overlapping Specialization

+Use separate arrows

+#### Disjoint Specialization

+One arrow from multiple tables

+#### Completeness Constraints

+Total specialization: Each entity in the higher-level entity set must be present in at least one lower-level entity set.
+Requires annotating an arrow.

+Partial specialization (default): Membership of a lower-level entity set is not required

+### Common Mistakes

+- use of primary key of an entity set as an **attribute** of another entity set instead of using a relatioship -